La Amatista Amazon River Cruise Explore the Pacaya-Samiria National Reserve on the classic riverboat, M/V La Amatista

 - Entrance fees to Amazon Natural Park and Pacaya Samiria National Reserve.

-Starting at $2,549 USD per person in double occupancy - Pricing dependent on dates and discounts may be available on certain dates.
+Pricing is dependent on dates and discounts may be available on certain departures.

 SINGLE SUPPLEMENT 50% additional - No surcharge for share basis (willing to share room)